Executor¶

 Result composition¶

 The result goes through _compose_full_result(), which has two narrowly-scoped mechanisms sharing a _last_substantial_region() walker.
 Both mechanisms replace result_text outright — they never prepend or glue recovered text in front of the model's final output.
+(The one path that synthesizes text instead of choosing between candidates is _ensure_final_answer, described below, and only when there is no answer at all to protect.)

 Mechanism A — CM-aware (ISSUE-026): When any cm_boundary events exist in the trace, segments the trace at those boundaries and returns the last region whose text is at least 200 chars (_CM_SEGMENT_MIN_CHARS).
 Always runs when CM events are present, including for automated tasks (scheduled / briefing / heartbeat).
 Falls back to result_text if no segment qualifies.